i1Cps/multi-robot-exploration-rl/README.md

 ## ➤ ::pencil:: About The Project

 This project employs a centralized critic network and decentralized actor networks to facilitate cooperative behaviour among multiple robots.
-The simulation environment is implemented in Gazebo, utilizing ROS2's capabilities, And the robots are trained using a Multi-Agent Deep Reinforcement Learning approach.
+The simulation environment is implemented in Gazebo, utilizing ROS2's capabilities.
+The robots are then trained using a Multi-Agent Deep Reinforcement Learning approach.

 The project contains two ROS2 packages: